GShwartz/Week-6/README.md

   1. Download NodeJS 14.X Source
   2. Install NodeJS
   3. Clone the Webapp repo from github
-  4. Copy ENV file to repo
+  4. Copy ENV file to WebApp's repo with a **hidden attribute** (.env)
   5. Create an entry in crontab
   6. Install WebApp JS Package
   7. Initalize App's Database
   8. Reboot remote servers

 ## Script Stages
+  #### Validation
+    1. Argument Validation - Checks any argument was entered to the command.
+    2. Environment Validation - Check if the correct environment passed from the CLI command.

+  #### Runtime
   1. Update & Upgrade OS packages
   2. Install Ansible Package from apt repo
   3. Upgrade Ansible Version